Nature Conservancy gives forest management a digital makeover

 lidartrees_1

 “We’ve been looking into how to use lidar for the planning and monitoring stages,” he said.
-“Normally we’d have to go out and do time consuming ground truthing.
+“Normally we’d have to go out and do time-consuming ground truthing.
 Using lidar or structure from motion [another 3D imaging technique], if we have images of 50,000 acres, then images after we cut those acres, we don’t need to go out there and use ground data.”

 Fixed-wing and multirotor UAVs are in the mix, the former for larger surveying missions and the latter for monitoring smaller areas and rapid ground truth.